The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: The Fourier-Jacobi coefficient

-\begin{corollary} Suppose $\varphi$ is a level one, cuspidal, quaternionic modular form of even weight $\ell \geq 16$ that is in the Maass Spezialschar.
-Then there is a holomorphic cuspidal modular form $f$ on $\Sp_4$ so that $\varphi = \theta^*(f)$.
-In particular, $\varphi$ is in the Saito-Kurokawa subspace. \end{corollary} \begin{proof} Let $f$ be the weight $\ell$, level one holomorphic Siegel modular form for $\Sp_4$ constructed in Corollary \ref{cor:FJLevel1}.
-By Theorem \ref{pollack4.1.1}, the Fourier coefficients of $\theta^*(f)$ agree with those of $\varphi$ for $[T_1,T_2]$ of the form $[-b b_4 + ab_3 + b_{-3},-c b_4 - b_{-4}]$.
-Because both $\theta^*(f)$ and $\varphi$ are in the quaternionic Maass Spezialschar, it follows from Definition \ref{definition-Quaternionic-Spezialschar} that the Fourier coefficients of $\varphi$ and $\theta^*(f)$ agree for all $[T_1,T_2]$.
+\begin{corollary} Suppose $\varphi$ is a cuspidal, quaternionic modular form of even weight $\ell \geq 16$ and level one that is in the Maass Spezialschar.
+Then there is a holomorphic cuspidal modular form $f$ on $\Sp(4)$ so that $\varphi = \theta^*(f)$.
+In particular, $\varphi$ is in the Saito-Kurokawa subspace. \end{corollary} \begin{proof} Let $f$ be the holomorphic Siegel modular form of weight $\ell$ and level one on $\Sp(4)$ constructed in Corollary~\ref{cor:FJLevel1}.
+By Theorem~\ref{pollack4.1.1}, the Fourier coefficients of $\theta^*(f)$ agree with those of $\varphi$ for $[T_1',T_2']$ of the form $[-b b_4 + ab_3 + b_{-3},-c b_4 - b_{-4}]$.
+Because both $\theta^*(f)$ and $\varphi$ are in the quaternionic Maass Spezialschar, it follows from Definition~\ref{definition-Quaternionic-Spezialschar} that the Fourier coefficients of $\varphi$ and $\theta^*(f)$ agree for all $[T_1,T_2]$.
 Consequently, $\varphi = \theta^*(f)$ as desired. \end{proof}